Diamcor Mining (CVE:DMI) Trading Up 25% – Still a Buy?

-Shares of Diamcor Mining Inc. (CVE:DMI – Get Free Report) traded up 25% during mid-day trading on Monday .
+Diamcor Mining Inc. (CVE:DMI – Get Free Report)’s stock price traded up 25% during trading on Tuesday .
 The stock traded as high as C$0.03 and last traded at C$0.03.
-404,620 shares were traded during trading, an increase of 117% from the average session volume of 186,830 shares.
+404,620 shares were traded during mid-day trading, an increase of 117% from the average session volume of 186,830 shares.
 The stock had previously closed at C$0.02.

 Diamcor Mining Inc, a junior mining and exploration company, identifies, acquires, explores for, evaluates, operates, and develops diamond-based resource properties.
 It holds interests in the Krone-Endora at Venetia project that consists of Krone 104MS and Endora 66MS farms covering a combined surface area of approximately 5,888 hectares located in South Africa.